 - You don't already have college credit for algebra or calculus, or a Calculus Advanced Placement (AP) score of 2 or higher, or an International Baccalaureate (IB) Mathematics (Higher Level) score of 5 or higher.

-Only placement tests given by the statewide Academic Placement Testing Program (APTP), including those given on the UW campus by the OEA Testing Center, are accepted for placement into UW math courses.
+Only placement tests given by the Academic Placement Testing Program (APTP), on the UW campus by the OEA Testing Center, are accepted for placement into UW math courses.

-- A student may register for a course lower than the placement.
-For example, a student placing into MATH 124 is allowed to take MATH 120 instead.
+A student is allowed to a register for a course lower than the placement.
+For example, a student who places into MATH 124 is allowed to take MATH 120 instead.